About Judith Dixon Writer. Advisor. Lover of braille.

 She has published numerous professional articles, and edited the volume "Braille into the Next Millennium" published by NLS in 2000.
 One of her hobbies is writing books for National Braille Press about things that are important to her.
 These include braille and mobile devices.
 She has authored or co-authored seventeen titles.
 Topics include: iPhone photography, audio description, and GPS.
 She also writes articles for AccessWorld, the technology magazine of the American Foundation for the Blind.
 A complete list of her books and articles can be found on the Collected Works page of this website.

 In her personal time, Dr. Dixon enjoys attending Ski For Light events, held by the non-profit organization dedicated to teaching the visually and mobility impaired how to cross-country ski.
-In the 1970s and 1980s, she was a competitive skier and participated in the 1980 Paralympic games in Geilo, Norway.
+In the 1970s and 1980s, she was a competitive skier and participated in the 1980 Paralympic Games in Geilo, Norway.
 In more recent years, she has been an active member of the Board of Directors, holding the office of President for four years, Treasurer for 12 years, and Secretary for 14 years, and has managed all the activities at 11 annual events.

 Her love of braille and braille writing devices shines on her website, which showcases her vast collection of braille and tactile writing devices she’s collected from around the world.
-She is highly technologically savvy, and enjoys using the internet daily with a screen reader and braille display.
+She is highly technologically savvy and enjoys using the internet daily with a screen reader and braille display.